raspberrypilearning/catch-the-bus/en/step_2.md

 **Tip:** If you have accidentally deleted the **Sprite1** (Scratch Cat) sprite, you can click on the **Choose a Sprite** icon and search for `cat`.

 --- /task ---

-At the moment, the Scratch Cat is too big to fit on the bus.

 --- task ---